 One moment in Return Ofthe Jedi is when the Han's squad, now teamed up with the Ewoks, begin their assault on the Death Star mk II's shield generator.
 Just as their figuring out how to deal with the guards without raising the alarm, one bold Ewok scurries onto the group.
-Just when the rebels think this is turning into Leeroy Jenkins moment, he takes off on a stormtrooper's speeder, causing most of the guards to chase after him.
+Just when the rebels think this is turning into a Leeroy Jenkins moment, he takes off on a stormtrooper's speeder bike, causing most of the guards to chase after him.
 Han's summation acts as the punchline;

 Han: Not bad for a little fuzzball - Now there's only one left.

 Although only found in the script and novelization, there's something really amusing about the line "Ben reacts to Solo's stupid attempt to impress them with obvious misinformation".

 During the first act of Return of the Jedi, Han and Luke have this exchange as they dragged out to face Jabba's wrath:

 Luke: Same as always.

 A visually impaired Han trying to aim a blaster at the Sarlacc's tentacle, which is around Lando's leg and dragging them all into the pit, while the skiff is tipping over.

 Lando: Wait, I thought you said you were blind!

 Han: It's alright, I can see a lot better now.

 Han's line "Threepio!
 You tell that slimy piece of worm-ridden filth he'll get no such pleasure from us!" is much funnier in the novelization, where he begins saying it while unknowingly facing the wrong way, then Chewbacca turns him around to face the sail barge so he can finish it.